Quadrupole signature as a kinematic diagnostic to constrain bar properties : implications for the Milky Way: Implication on constraining the MW's bar properties from the quadrupole feature

 \section{Implication on constraining the MW's bar properties from the quadrupole feature}

 In previous sections, we have demonstrated that for simulated bars (from a wide variety of numerical simulations), the quadrupole feature in the stellar mean radial velocity distribution serves as an excellent kinematic diagnostic for constraining the bar's properties.
-However, it is remaining to test whether the quadrupole feature still works as a kinematic diagnostic in presence of dust extinction and \gaia\ -like biases for the MW.
+However, it remains to be tested whether the quadrupole feature still works as a kinematic diagnostic in presence of dust extinction and \gaia\ -like uncertainties and systematic errors for the MW.
 We pursue it here.
 In sect.~\ref{sec:MW_dataset}, we describe the sample selection from the \gaia\ DR3 whereas in sect.~\ref{sec:gaia_like_testing}, we provide the details of creating a \gaia\ -like mock dataset from the high-resolution sim6 model (for details, see sec.~\ref{sec:isolated_abrredmodel}).
 Lastly, the findings are provided in sect.~\ref{sec:application_to_MW}.